 Next article: Inexpensive Macro Accessories

-For each assignment take 10 images over about 15 minute’s time; make sure to use all of the time and take no more than ten images.
+For each assignment, take 10 images over about 15 minutes’ time; make sure to use all of the time and take no more than ten images.
 Set your lens length for maximum magnification and do not change the setting.
 Learn to move yourself and the camera toward or away from the subject in order to create your composition or achieve focus.

 Assignment number one is an old favorite.
-If you have an old Hula-Hoop you’re set, otherwise fashion a ring about 30 inches across out of old garden hose, cardboard or another semi-rigid material.
+If you have an old hula-hoop you’re set, otherwise fashion a ring about 30 inches across out of old garden hose, cardboard, or another semi-rigid material.
 Take your ring to a garden spot and give it a toss.
 Wherever the ring lands is where you take your macro pictures.
 You may only photograph objects within the ring.
 Our goal with this exercise is to learn to see small subjects and isolate them into images.
 (Tip: don’t toss your ring onto empty open lawn!
 It’s OK to aim.)

 Assignment two is fairly basic.
 Find a toy or model no larger than an inch or two and place it in the middle of a white sheet of paper.
-Have the paper and your object setup close enough to a window for illumination.
-Moving your subject as little as possible take your shots as described above.
+Have the paper and your object set up close enough to a window for illumination.
+Moving your subject as little as possible, take your shots as described above.
 Our goal is to get a feeling for how the subject changes as we move our camera and change our viewpoint.

 The third assignment is about discovery.
 Walk into any brightly lit room and find ten macro shots to take.
 Do not move or touch any object that you photograph.
-Your flash will probably not do you any good so the bright room is necessary.
+Your flash will probably not do you any good; the bright room is necessary.
 Take macro shots of ten different objects.
 (Tip: for this exercise I like to use my kitchen).

-About the Author
+About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: